civilKaos82/database-drill-sqlite-shell-part-1-challenge/README.md

 ###Release 1 : Where, Count, and Exporting

-Create a list of all the male students.
-How about the female students?
-How many men are there?
-How many women?
+Create a list of all the students with straight hair.
+How about curly hair?
+How many students with curly hair are there?
+How many students with straight hair?
 Use the `COUNT` function.

-Let's put the list of all the female students in a file.
-Type `.output female_students.txt`.
-Now do the query for the female students.
+Let's put the list of all the curly haired students in a file.
+Type `.output curly_haired_students.txt`.
+Now do the query for the curly haired students.
 The list shouldn't be shown on your terminal, but it should now be saved in the file.

-Type `.quit` and then `subl female_students.txt`.
-You should see the big file of all the female students!
+Type `.quit` and then `subl curly_haired_students.txt`.
+You should see the big file of all the students with curly hair!
 Make sure your `sql_history` file is there by typing `ls`.

 Then start up the database again `sqlite3 students.db`.
 Let's change the output back to the terminal or STDOUT.
 Type `.output stdout`.